LiteSpeed Web Server: 5 Reasons to Make the Switch

 Apache and Nginx represent the two main types of web servers.

-First, you have Apache, which is a process-driven web server, meaning it spawns a new process or thread for every new connection.
-This method for processing requests can trace its roots several decades back when traffic was much lower, and websites were less complex.
+First, you have Apache, a process-driven web server that spawns a new process or thread for every new connection.
+This method for processing requests can be traced back several decades, when traffic was much lower and websites were less complex.
 Nowadays, it’s far from the most efficient approach.

 That’s why Nginx, Apache’s main competitor in terms of market share, uses an event-driven architecture.
-It handles multiple connections under a single process, meaning it’s not only faster but also more efficient than the Apache method.
+It handles multiple connections under a single process, making it faster and more efficient than the Apache method.

 Caching